sphinx-labs/sphinx/specs/sphinx-module-proxy-factory.md

 - Must revert if the input Gnosis Safe proxy is `address(0)`.
 - Must revert if a contract already exists at the `CREATE2` address.
 - A successful call must:
-  - Deploy an EIP-1167 proxy at the correct `CREATE2` address, using the `SphinxModule` implementation deployed in the `SphinxModuleProxyFactory`'s constructor.
+  - Deploy an EIP-1167 proxy at the correct `CREATE2` address using the `SphinxModule` implementation deployed in the `SphinxModuleProxyFactory`s constructor.
   - Emit a `SphinxModuleProxyDeployed` event in the `SphinxModuleProxyFactory`.
   - Initialize the `SphinxModuleProxy` using the correct Gnosis Safe address.
   - Return the address of the `SphinxModuleProxy`.